What’s your biggest fear about home improvement?

 Refer to the first sheet of paper.
 In the “Necessary” column, list everything required to achieve your vision.
 For example, to get natural light in your bathroom you need an opening to the outside.
 Under “Options” you would write window, skylight, and sky tunnel.

 Do this exercise for each point in your vision.

-When done, read through the options and circle the ones that make sense in context of the whole list.
+When done, read through the options and circle the ones that make sense in the context of the whole list.
 It’s okay if you circle more than one option per necessity.

 Those circled options become the basis for getting specific about cost, availability, and complexity.
 One option at a time.
 For DIYers, this makes getting a handle on total cost and timeline (based on materials and labor availability) less overwhelming.
-For contractors and project managers, the list saves time and eliminates guesswork.
+For contractors and project managers, the list saves time and eliminates the guesswork.
 Quotes are more accurate.

 Money is often the biggest concern when managing home improvement projects.